-These rules and regulations are reviewed annually at the end of the racing season and any changes deemed necessary are incorporated for the following season's racing.
+There is an annual review at the end of the racing season and any changes deemed necessary are incorporated for the following season's racing.
 If you have any comments regarding the racing regulations please address them to the Chairman or a member of the committee.